List of laws and reports on LGBT rights in the Republic of Ireland: Adoption (Amendment) Act 2017

-Provision of Objective Sex Education Bill 2018

-The purpose of this bill is to require all primary and secondary schools to provide objective and fact-based sex education irrespective of the religious ethos of the school.
-At present sex education in primary and secondary schools is taught by the Relationship and Sexuality Education (RSE) Programme.
-RSE was introduced in 1999.
-Schools can modify the RSE programme in line with their ethos.
-The existing RSE programme has been criticised as being too heterosexist in nature as LGBT sexuality is ignored.
-Also, implementation of the RSE programme has been shown to be very inconsistent.
-This bill will require schools to teach an objective and fact-based sexuality programme that is inclusive of LGBT sexuality and gender issues and schools will not be able to use their ethos to prevent such sex education from happening.

 Domestic Violence Act 2018

 The purpose of this Act is to amend and consolidate the law in relation to domestic violence.
 This Act consolidates the provisions contained in the Domestic Violence Act 1996, the Domestic Violence (Amendment) Act 2002 and relevant provisions of the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010, the Civil Law (Miscellaneous Provisions) Act 2011, the Courts and Civil Law (Miscellaneous Provisions) Act 2013 and the Children and Family Relationships Act 2015.
 This Act also includes new provisions which must be enacted in order for Ireland to be able to ratify the Council of Europe Convention on preventing and combating violence against women and domestic violence, more commonly known as the Istanbul Convention.
 Ireland signed the Istanbul Convention in November 2015.
 These new provisions include allowing a person to apply for an emergency barring order where that person has lived in an intimate and committed relationship with the respondent without being their spouse or civil partner or where that person is the parent of an adult respondent, and the inclusion of a provision to criminalise forced marriage.
 This Act also removes the underage marriage exemption in order to help to protect minors against forced marriage, as requiring both intended spouses to be at least 18 should assist in ensuring that potential spouses have the maturity to withstand parental or other pressure to marry a particular person.